davegallant/vpngate/README.md

 ## Notes

-- I do not maintain any of the servers on vpngate.net.
-Connect to these servers at your own discretion
+- I do not maintain any of the servers on vpngate.net (connect to these servers at your own discretion)
 - Many of the listed servers claim to have a logging policy of 2 weeks